CherryBlueStudio/MegaConverter/README.md

 A multi unit converter

 ## Installation
-Download the code package and run the MegaConverter.exe file
+Download the code ZIP and run the MegaConverter.exe file

 ## Usage